piotrostr/interview_prep/README.md

 ## Interview Guide

-1. Set up the problem

 - don't speak straight away
 - take some time to think through the problem,
 - do not think superficially

 - clarify, ask questions get to the root of the problem

-     - What is the budget?
+  - _"What is the budget"?_
-     - How many people are invited?
+  - _"How many people are invited?"_
-     - Where is it going to take place?
+  - _"Where is it going to take place?"_
+  - ...

 - state any assumptions

-     - I will assume there will be a facilities team to help
+  - _"I will assume there will be a facilities team to help"_
-     - I will also assume the budget will be $xxxxK
+  - _"I will also assume the budget will be $xxxxK"_

-2. Walk through your approach
+  - ...

-   - answer the question,
+- work through the problem

-   - don't tell the solution but go through the steps think of it like a math problem where you go thorugh each of the steps
+  - _"Since the objective is to welcome new Googlers to the office, I would ensure that I'm inclusive of all googlers in my planning and bring in local food vendors, find fun activities for noogles and their families to do."_

-3. make notes as you are doing the interview
+Remember to make notes as you are doing the interview.
-4. use the STAR method for open ended questions

 ## STAR method

+use the STAR method for open ended questions

 - Situation
 - Task